nser77/home/README.md

 So, if you want to perform a symmetric nat to a whole range, you need to manually configure iptables with NETMAP action (```-j NETMAP```) as described before.

-# VPN and Public IP
+## VPN users
-Some VPN actors are also able to use the infrastructure to masquerade their IP (thanks kernel ip forwarding!).
+Some VPN users are also able to use the infrastructure to masquerade their IP (thanks kernel ip forwarding).